sciknoworg/schema-miner/README_PYPI.md

 <h3 align="center">SCHEMA-MINER<sup>pro</sup>: Agentic AI for Ontology Grounding over LLM-Discovered Scientific Schemas in a Human-in-the-Loop Workflow</h3>

-Schema-Miner is an open-source framework for scientific schema mining.
-It combines Large Language Models (LLMs) with human-in-the-loop refinement to extract, and semantically ground schema properties from unstructured text.
-Schema-Miner Pro extends this framework with an automated ontology-grounding component, aligning the schema with formal ontologies (e.g., [QUDT](https://www.qudt.org/pages/HomePage.html)).
+Schema-Miner Pro is an open-source framework for scientific schema mining and ontology grounding.
+It combines Large Language Models (LLMs) with human-in-the-loop refinement to extract and organize schema properties from unstructured text, and extends this process with an automated ontology-grounding component.
 Documentation and usage guides are available at [schema-miner.readthedocs.io](https://schema-miner.readthedocs.io/en/latest/).

 ## 🧪 Installation